-British mezzo-soprano Martha McLorinan was born in Shrewsbury and grew up in the West Country.
-She trained at the Royal Welsh College of Music and Drama, where she held a scholarship with the BBC National Chorus of Wales, won the Margaret Tann Williams Prize, and graduated with first class honours.
-She has been the recipient of numerous awards, including the judges’ discretionary prize at the Thelma King Award and the ensemble prize at the Royal Over-Seas League.
+British mezzo-soprano Martha McLorinan trained at the Royal Welsh College of Music and Drama where she held a scholarship with the BBC, won the Margaret Tann Williams Prize, and graduated with first class honours.
+She has been the recipient of numerous prizes including the Thelma King Award and the ensemble prize at the Royal Over-Seas League.
 She is a versatile singer and enjoys a varied career of oratorio, opera, consort work, session work and recitals.

-Martha’s operatic roles include The Notary’s Wife and Anna (cover) in Strauss’s Intermezzo and Lotinka in Dvorak’s The Jacobin for Buxton Festival Opera, Second Witch in Purcell’s Dido and Aeneas at the Wigmore Hall (Tenebrae/Trevor Pinnock), and at St. John’s Smith Square (La Nuova Musica/David Bates), Mrs.Noye in Britten’s Noye’s Fludde for a community project in Somerset, Dorabella in Mozart’s Cosi fan Tutte for Opus Opera, Alto 2 soloist in Stockhausen’s Mittwoch Aus Licht for the BBC Proms, Tenth Ewe in Birtwistle’s Yan Tan Tethera for Britten Sinfonia, Lazuli in Chabrier’s L’Etoile and Mrs. Nolan in Menotti’s The Medium, both for the RWCMD.
+Martha’s operatic roles include The Notary’s Wife and Anna (cover) in Strauss’s Intermezzo and Lotinka in Dvorak’s The Jacobin for Buxton Festival Opera, Second Witch in Purcell’s Dido and Aeneas at the Wigmore Hall (Tenebrae/Trevor Pinnock), and at St. John’s Smith Square (La Nuova Musica/David Bates), and The Sorceress at Birmingham Town Hall (Ex Cathedra/Jeffrey Skidmore), Proserpina and La Messaggera in Monteverdi’s L’Orfeo (i fagiolini/Robert Hollingworth) at the Cheltenham and Swidnica festivals, Mrs.Noye in Britten’s Noye’s Fludde for a community project in Somerset, Dorabella in Mozart’s Cosi fan Tutte for Opus Opera, Jocasta in Stravinsky’s Oedipus Rex at Gresham’s Britten Music Course, Alto 2 soloist in Stockhausen’s Mittwoch Aus Licht for the BBC Proms, Tenth Ewe in Birtwistle’s Yan Tan Tethera for Britten Sinfonia, Lazuli in Chabrier’s L’Etoile and Mrs. Nolan in Menotti’s The Medium, both for the RWCMD.
 She has also worked for Opera Holland Park for two seasons as a member of the chorus.
 Martha has been broadcast on BBC Radio 3 singing Third Lady in excerpts of Mozart’s Die Zauberflöte for Charles Hazelwood’s Discovering Music programme.
-Last year, she sang the role of Jocasta in Stravinsky’s Oedipus Rex at Gresham’s School’s Britten Music Course.
-Plans for 2018 include returning to Wigmore Hall to sing Second Witch in Purcell’s Dido and Aeneas with La Nuova Musica.